Scalable-Software/module.example/README.md

 npm version <major|minor|patch>
 ```

-3. Create a tag using the new version number
+3. Given you have used the above command a tag will be automatically created, else you can create a tag manually

 ```bash
 git tag -a v1.0.0 -m "Version 1.0.0"